Configuring Uno-Check

 You can use dotnet package search uno.check to search for the latest version of uno.check.

-Running without elevation on Windows
+Running in read-only mode on Windows

 In order to do so, use the following command: